8 Books About Gratitude for Elementary Students

 The Giving Tree

 This emotional tale about an ever-changing relationship between a boy and a tree takes the reader through a journey of giving and self-sacrifice.
 The story begins with a young boy who loves a tree.
 He plays in its branches, eats its apples, and slides down its trunk.
-As the boy gets older, he comes back time and time again to ask the tree for more, until the tree is left a stump for the now old man to rest on.
+The Giving Tree is a classic tale of what it means to be thankful and how there are various ways to show gratitude and love.

-This story follows the most beautiful fish in the sea, who, in the beginning, is reluctant to give up his beautiful scales.
-But as he realizes he can spare some of his scales for the fish around him, he finds true happiness and learns to be thankful for the important things in life.
+This story follows the most beautiful fish in the sea, who, in the beginning, is reluctant to share his beautiful sparkling scales.
+Once he realizes that he can raise the spirits of the fish around him by sharing his beautiful scales with them, the rainbow fish finds true happiness, makes friends, and learns to be thankful for the important things in life.

 Bear Says Thanks